 I did find a shop called Gala Fabrics in Nathan Road and paid them a quick visit.
 Quick, because when I enquired as to the price of a lovely floral printed wool, I was told that it was HK$1500 – hmm, more than $200 AUD.
 No thanks.

-We left the underground via Exit A2 (this is important!), and walked through to Yu Chau Street where the bead shops are.
+We left the underground via Exit C1 (this is important!), do not cross Lai Chi Kok, turn around and walk up Kwelin Road and Yu Chau Street is the third street.
+Turn left.
+This is where the bead shops are.
 If you are into beading this is the place for you!
 Bea managed to spend here

 and she was quite intrigued by the bling

 We walked to Yu Chau Street where we found a shop called the Flying Dragon, owned by a lovely lady called Margaret Chung.
 This shops sells ribbon – you cannot believe the ribbon…

 sorry, I have to show one aisle of this store:

 The average cost of the ribbon was HK$10 per 3 yards (that’s around 47 cents a yard), so yes, I bought ribbon.
 This is the very accurate way that it is measured out – an arm span is clearly a yard:

 Next stop was buttons.
 Button shops look like the ribbon shops – miles and miles of little drawers filled with delectable buttons the likes of which I have never seen in Perth (I have seen polka dots, but these were nicer quality).
 I took some photos before I put them all away but for some reason they didn’t work, so here is a sample of some of my favourites.